Joebenitus/robogers-neighborhood/README.md

 * Input: 4
 * Output: 0, 1, Boop!, Wont you be my Neighbor?, 4

+* Spec: After checking if an element includes the number "3" and the number "2", the program with replace any element containing the number "1" and replace it with "Beep!"
+* Input: 4
+* Output: 0, Beep!, Boop!, Wont you be my Neighbor?, 4

 ## Setup/Installation Requirements

 * _This is a great place_